* This is the Professional Version. *

 Tympanoplasty is indicated for patients with marginal or attic perforations and chronic central TM perforations.
 A disrupted ossicular chain may be repaired during tympanoplasty as well.

 Cholesteatomas must be removed surgically.
-Because recurrence is common, reconstruction of the middle ear is usually deferred until a 2nd-look operation is done 6 to 8 mo later.
+Because recurrence is common, reconstruction of the middle ear is usually deferred until a 2nd-look operation (using an open surgical approach or a small-diameter otoscope) is done 6 to 8 mo later.

 Chronic otitis media is a persistent perforation of the TM with chronic suppurative drainage.